Many or all companies we feature compensate us. Compensation and editorial

 Are there special down-payment assistance programs for first-time homebuyers?

-Many states offer down-payment assistance programs for first-time homebuyers.
+Yes, many states offer down-payment assistance programs for first-time homebuyers.
 The details of each program, including eligibility requirements and funding, vary by state.
-You can review the options for each state through the U.S. Department of Housing and Urban Development.
+You can review the options in each state through the U.S. Department of Housing and Urban Development.

 How does your credit score affect your down payment requirements?